 Scoop sauce over the noodles, crumble on a layer of ricotta, then top with a generous handful of mozzarella cheese.
 Follow this up with two more similar layers.
 For the top layer, I only add a bit of sauce on top of the last layer of pasta.
 No mozzarella on the top just yet.

 Bake the lasagna on 375 for 30 minutes.
-Remove it then and sprinkle the remaining mozzarella cheese on top, then return it to the oven for an additional 20 minutes.
+Remove it and sprinkle the remaining mozzarella cheese on top, then return it to the oven for an additional 20 minutes.
 This will keep the cheese from browning too much and becoming crusty.

 When you take the lasagna out of the oven, it’s best to give it a good 5 to 10 minutes to rest before serving it.
 This will allow all the ingredients to come together and solidify a bit more, so it’s easier to slice and serve.

-You can top it with a bit of shredded parmesan cheese for a final boost in flavor.
+You can top it with a bit of shredded Parmesan cheese for a final boost in flavor.